OpenScienceLabs/grant-proposals/scicookie/psf-grant-report-2024-01.md

   In general, Anavelyz and Yurely were in charge of resolving the issues.
 Ever Vino was in charge of coordinating the timing and checking any blockages during the execution of the project, he also helped the participants with some of their doubts.
-Ivan Ogasawara was the one responsible for reviewing and approving the issues, as well as the suggestions and the path of wisdom.
+Ivan was responsible for improving the SciCookie structure, which helped a lot to solve the issues, he was also in charge of reviewing and approving the issues.

 - Participant Feedback _Did the people that attend have anything to say_ Thanks to PSF for the grant we received, it has allowed us to acquire new knowledge